bpanicker13/Feed-Reader-Testing/README.md

 New Feed Selection:
 * Feed content changes when new feed is selected

-To view the portfolio site on github pages go to https://bpanicker13.github.io/testing
+To view the demo on github pages go to https://bpanicker13.github.io/testing